- Procedure Title: Discrimination and Harassment & Sexual Harassment

 The Role of Advisors

-If appropriate, a Complainant or Respondent may be accompanied by a member of the University community or a union representative who may advise and assist the Complainant throughout the complaint process.
+If appropriate, an accuser or accused may be accompanied by a member of the University community or a union representative who may advise and assist the accuser throughout the complaint process.

-If the Complainant or Respondent is a University employee and a member of a union, the advisor must be an individual from within Complainant’s or Respondent’s union.
+If the accuser or accused is a University employee and a member of a union, the advisor must be an individual from within accuser's or accused's union.

-A Complainant or Respondent and an advisor may consult with each other, but the advisor may not speak for or on behalf of the Complainant or Respondent during the process.
+An accuser or accused and an advisor may consult with each other, but the advisor may not speak for or on behalf of the accuser or accused during the process.

 Legal counsel may not act in the capacity of an advisor.

-During the complaint process, whether formal or informal, any face-to-face meeting between the Complainant and the Respondent will be voluntary.
+During the accuser's process, whether formal or informal, any face-to-face meeting between the accuser and the accused will be voluntary.

 Confidentiality and Due Process